jizhang-cmu/autonomy_stack_diablo_setup/README.md

 git clone https://github.com/jizhang-cmu/autonomy_stack_diablo_setup.git

 ```
-In a terminal, go to the folder and compile.
+In a terminal, go to the folder, checkout the 'humble' branch, and compile.
 Note that this skips the SLAM module, Mid-360 lidar driver, and Theta Z1 camera driver.
 The three packages are not needed for simulation.
 ```
 cd autonomy_stack_diablo_setup
+git checkout humble
 colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release --packages-skip arise_slam_mid360 arise_slam_mid360_msgs livox_ros_driver2 receive_theta
 ```
 Download a [Unity environment model for Diablo setup](https://drive.google.com/drive/folders/1vAsyT_g1kLnexpgNawolVu3CO2NHYDB-?usp=sharing) and unzip the files to the 'src/base_autonomy/vehicle_simulator/mesh/unity' folder.
 The environment model files should look like below.
 For computers without a powerful GPU, please try the 'without_360_camera' version for a higher rendering rate.